Harrison Barnes Player Props: Kings vs. Trail Blazers

 Harrison Barnes Insights vs. the Trail Blazers

-- Barnes' opponents, the Trail Blazers, have one of the slowest offensive tempos, ranking 26th, averaging 100.8 possessions per game, while his Kings average 103.2 per game, which ranks 15th among NBA teams.
+- The Kings rank 13th in possessions per game with 103.2.
+His opponents, the Trail Blazers, have one of the slowest tempos with 100.9 possessions per contest.

-- On defense, the Trail Blazers have allowed 116.3 points per game, which is 19th-best in the NBA.
+- Allowing 116.4 points per game, the Trail Blazers are the 19th-ranked squad in the league defensively.

-- On the glass, the Trail Blazers have given up 42.5 rebounds per contest, which puts them 11th in the NBA.
+- On the glass, the Trail Blazers have allowed 42.8 rebounds per game, which puts them 13th in the NBA.

-- The Trail Blazers are the 27th-ranked team in the league, giving up 26.4 assists per game.
+- Looking at assists, the Trail Blazers have conceded 26.5 per game, 29th in the NBA.

-- The Trail Blazers concede 12.2 made 3-pointers per game, 12th-ranked in the NBA.
+- The Trail Blazers are the 14th-ranked team in the league at allowing threes, giving up 12.3 made 3-pointers per contest.

 Harrison Barnes vs. the Trail Blazers